 Special note: peroxide formers - Ethers, liquid paraffins, and olefins may form peroxides on exposure to air and light.
 Peroxides are extremely sensitive to shock, sparks, or other forms of accidental ignition and may be even more sensitive than primary explosives such as TNT.
 Since these chemicals are generally packaged in an air atmosphere, peroxides can form even though the containers have not been opened.
 Unless an inhibitor was added by the manufacturer, sealed containers of ethers should be discarded after one (1) year.
 Opened containers of ethers should also be discarded within one (1) year of opening unless a shorter time is specified on the label or SDS.
 All such containers should be dated upon receipt and upon opening.
+Peroxide formers cannot be transferred to another PI and must be disposed of during lab cleanouts.
 See Section 3.3.4 for a list of materials that may form explosive peroxides and Section 3.3.1 for Special Handling Procedures for these chemicals.